Ethiopia's Jemal Yimer wins Los Angeles Marathon

 Ashley Paulson of St. George, Utah, was the top American women's finisher in fourth at 2:48:47.00.

+Yimer and Ndiwa each earned $6,000.
+Ndiwa received an additional $10,000 for finishing first.
+The men's race began 15 minutes after the women started.

-The race began at Dodger Stadium and ended near Avenue of the Stars in Century City on LA's westside.
+The race began at Dodger Stadium and ended near Avenue of the Stars in Century City on Los Angeles' westside.

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports